How to Overcome Anxiety From School

 You may have said or heard someone say "I can feel my anxiety rising" but what does that really mean?
 Can you recognize the difference between occasional stress related nerves and dealing with a real anxiety concern?
-And if you do have an anxiety issue, how do you deal?
+And if you do have an anxiety issue, how do you overcome anxiety?

 Everyone feels anxious or nervous from time to time.
 In fact, the feeling of being anxious often stems from your unconscious mind’s ability to detect danger ahead of time, thus triggering our internal fight or flight mode in an attempt to prepare your body for the oncoming danger—even if there isn’t any.